In Russia, COVID-19 surge shows no signs of abating

-MOSCOW (AP) — Daily coronavirus cases and deaths in Russia remained at all-time highs Wednesday as more regions announced extending existing restrictions in an effort to tame the country’s unrelenting surge of infections.
+MOSCOW (AP) — Daily coronavirus cases and deaths in Russia remained at their highest numbers of the pandemic Wednesday as more regions announced they were extending existing restrictions in an effort to tame the country’s unrelenting surge of infections.

-Russia’s state coronavirus task force reported over 40,000 new confirmed cases from a day earlier, the most since the start of the pandemic.
-It was the fifth time in seven days that the country set a daily case record.
+Russia’s state coronavirus task force reported 40,443 new confirmed cases from a day earlier.
+It was the fifth time in seven days that the country reported more than 40,000 infections.
+The task force also reported a daily record of 1,189 COVID-19 deaths.

 Russia is five days into a nationwide non-working period that the government introduced to curb the spread of the virus.
 Last month, Russian President Vladimir Putin ordered many Russians to stay off work between Oct.
 30 and Nov.
 7. He authorized regional governments to extend the number of non-working days, if necessary.

 Officials in Russia’s Novgorod region, located 500 kilometers (310 miles) northwest of Moscow, said Monday that the time away from workplaces would last another week.
-Two other regions — the Tomsk region in Siberia and the Chelyabinsk region in the Ural Mountains — followed suit Wednesday.
+Four other regions — the Tomsk region in Siberia, the Chelyabinsk region in the Ural Mountains, the Kursk and the Bryansk regions southwest of Moscow — followed suit Wednesday.
+The Smolensk region on the border with Belarus also extended the non-working days, but only until Nov.
+10.

 “One non-working week is not enough to break the chain of infection,” Tomsk governor Sergei Zhvachkin said.